DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Bounds checking** is a form of input validation, but it is typically used to ensure that numeric input falls within an acceptable range
 - **Limit Check** which is the verification that input is within a preset range or domain
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements
-- **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset
+- **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset.
+Time-­of-­check to time-­of-­use (TOCTTOU) attacks exploit timing differences that lead to race conditions.
+TOC/TOU is a type of timing vulnerability that occurs when a program checks access permissions too far in advance of a resource request.
-- **Trapdoor/backdoor**: hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes
+- **Trapdoor/backdoor**: hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes.
+Backdoors are code that allows those with knowledge of the backdoor to bypass authentication mechanisms

 - 8.1.1 Development methodologies (e.g. Agile, Waterfall, DevOps, DevSecOps)
     - **Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating